bhatRV/log-parser/README.md

  >> Basic tool , No REST APIs included.
 Can be extended if required
  >> import statements are Auto added, dint invest time to remove the wild chars.hope that's ok
+ >>Code has been tested with Windows as OS,
+     with just the file name format change in LogParserImplTest ; tool can be used with other OS as well

-Screen shot of out put attached as output.jpg
+ >> Screen shot of out put attached as output.jpg